Water Well Identification Plates

 Purpose of Well Identification

 Each well identification plate that is attached to a new or altered well is inscribed with a unique identification number.
-The number on the plate is added to the well record in the WELLS database, along with information about the well's construction, yield and purpose, and geology encountered during drilling.
+The number on the plate is added to the well record in Groundwater Wells and Aquifers, along with information about the well's construction, yield and purpose, and geology encountered during drilling.

 A well identification plate is required on all wells that are part of water supply systems (e.g. a community well).
 In addition, plates must be attached immediately after drilling or altering any of the following: